logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/control-properties/secondary-properties/label-property/_index.md

 Clearly, the only thing connecting such controls is their proximity to each other.
 Hence, during a [window intake](/TA_Help/Topics/Interface_def_intake.html), TestArchitect looks for all the controls of a window which normally appear with labels, but which rely on outside controls to provide them.
 It also surveys all the controls that typically serve as labels \(for example, label controls in Java, or textblock controls in WPF\).
 Then it employs an algorithm to pair up such controls.

-**Note:** Not all labelled controls in a GUI interface rely on other controls to supply labels.
+{{<note>}} Not all labelled controls in a GUI interface rely on other controls to supply labels.
 For example, in most development platforms, the check box control provides its own label, taken from its caption property.
 TestArchitect does not apply the label-finding algorithm to these controls.
 The types of controls that accept external labels vary by development platform, but typically include such things as text boxes, password text, list boxes, list views, tables, combo boxes, tree views, and rich text fields.

-**Note:** For purposes of this help topic, we'll refer to those controls that accept externally-supplied labels as label-accepting controls.
+{{<note>}} For purposes of this help topic, we'll refer to those controls that accept externally-supplied labels as label-accepting controls.
 When discussing a pair of label and label-accepting controls, we'll also refer to the latter as the *main* control.

 A summary of the label-finding procedure follows.
 Details on some of the more technical definitions required for the algorithm's implementation are available in [label property - positional details](/TA_Help/Topics/Interface_def_label_property_supplement.html).